avisekksarma/extract_ecommerce_info/README.md

 - The API has two endpoints:
     - `/api/health` [ GET ] , Used to check if web app is working correctly.
 Client can make GET request to see if it is being successful to connect to Server.
     - `/api/send_html_encoded` [ POST ], Send html_block of ecommerce site in base64 encoded form , optionally pass one of the available llm locally : `["llama3:8b", "llama3:70b", "phi3:mini", "phi3:medium", "mistral", "gemma:2b", "gemma:7b"]` , optionally pass prompt for extracting the relevant info ( don't include html block here, as it will be concatenated automatically )

+##### Note: Why using base64 encoding rather than just directly using copied html block ?
+-   Since we need to manually escape all the quotation marks while serializing the html block when passing as request body in JSON in like Postman requests which becomes cumbersome, otherwise if escaping not done then serialization fails.

+    Thus, here the Input html block is passed as base64 encoded from client side, which removes that limitation.

 #### Instruction for setting up API and testing locally